 At the September 2023 Basin Advisory Committee (BAC) meeting, BAC members expressed the desire to self-select members of the BAC, and received Tri-Sovereigns support for this approach.
 BAC members agreed to use a caucus method to help fill vacancies on the BAC.
-The BAC approved the following process: Caucuses would bring nominees to the BAC for discussion and approval by consensus.
-Caucuses are distinct from interest groups: caucuses are formed for the purpose of recommending new people to fill vacant seats on the BAC; interest groups are the organizing structure for representation on the BAC.
-Due to size, some interest groups are combined into one caucus (for example, the Environmental Caucus includes both the Environment and the Recreation/Quality of Life Interest Groups).
-The WW BAC Operating Procedures direct BAC members to represent broad interests within their interest group or caucus (see Section 5).
+The WW BAC

+Operating Procedures direct BAC members to represent broad interests within their interest group or caucus (see Table X).
 Therefore, in filling vacancies it is important to consider perspectives within the interest group that are not currently represented on the BAC-rather than adding more members who share existing perspectives.

 The agreed-upon process is as follows:

-- There are six BAC caucuses: Agriculture, Environment & Recreation, Local Government, State Government, Federal Government, and Tribal Government.
+- There are six BAC caucuses (also known as interest groups): Agriculture, Environment & Recreation, Local Government, State Government, Federal Government, and Tribal Government (see detail on page 2).
 Each caucus is responsible for recommending individuals to fill any vacant seats within their caucus (e.g., the Agriculture caucus makes recommendations to fill a vacancy within the Agriculture seats). - When a seat opens, the facilitation team contacts the caucus to notify them of the vacancy. - The caucus then discusses possible nominees either over email or in a meeting and caucus members come to consensus around a recommended nominee. - Caucuses then bring their recommendation to the BAC for discussion during an Advisory Committee meeting, and the recommendation is approved by consensus of the BAC.
-The Caucus Vacancy Filling Process Graphic below illustrates this.
+The Caucus Process Graphic below illustrates this.

-Caucus Vacancy Filling Process Graphic
+Caucus Process Graphic